Below you can find information about the University's General Regulations for Students.

-- 7.1.8.
-You are aquitted of a criminal offence, in which case you should, as far as is possible, provide us with any information that you have about why you have been acquitted.
+7.1.8.
+You are acquitted of a criminal offence, in which case you should, as far as is possible, provide us with any information that you have about why you have been acquitted.

 You should therefore ensure that you are familiar with the expectations of any organisation that may regulate you in the future.